Specifications of Seabourn Pursuit

 Seabourn Pursuit Review

 Review of Seabourn Pursuit

 Venture and Pursuit are part of Seabourn Expeditions' fleet.
-These boats are PC6 (Polar-Class 6) classed expedition cruise ships and carry (each) 2x mini-submarines (custom-built submersibles with capacity 7 persons/6 passengers + 1 pilot) plus a fleet of sea kayaks and 24x Zodiacs (large-capacity RIBs/motorized boats used for tendering and landings/shoreside exploration).
+These boats are PC6 (Polar-Class 6) classed expedition cruise ships and carry (each) 2x mini-submarines (custom-built submersibles max occupancy 7 persons/6 passengers + 1 pilot/read more in the ship's Wiki section), 24x Zodiacs (large-capacity RIBs/motorized boats used for tendering and landings/shoreside exploration), a fleet of sea kayaks.
 Each ship has a total of 132 staterooms, all of which are outside (balconied) suites.

 History - construction and ownership